UX Study

 This design didn’t solve everything, but it tackled the top user frustrations immediately—without overloading the team.

-Even without usage data, client feedback can guide smart decisions.
+Even without usage data, client feedback can guide smart decisions

-Reflection and Impact
+Impact